google/gsocguides/pages/student/02-am_i_good_enough.md

 "Although at first I was a little inexperienced in the world of mobile applications and a bit overwhelmed by the challenge, I can positively say that four months later I've gradually overcome all the obstacles.
 I had a great mentor, that's for sure!"

-Evelina Vrabie, Romania, Android Project - GSoC 2010
+Evelina Vrabie, Romania, Android Project - GSoC student

 Every project has a different criteria for selecting students and subsequently different skill level requirements.
 If you meet the below list of general skills you are likely to find a GSoC project to which you can feel comfortable applying: